ccamel/awesome-ccamel/README.md

 - [enricopolanski/functional-programming](https://github.com/enricopolanski/functional-programming) - Introduction to Functional Programming using TypeScript and fp-ts.
 - [eslint-functional/eslint-plugin-functional](https://github.com/eslint-functional/eslint-plugin-functional) - ESLint rules to disable mutation and promote fp in JavaScript and TypeScript.
 - [etherspot/etherspot-sdk](https://github.com/etherspot/etherspot-sdk) - Etherspot - Account Abstraction SDK
+- [etsd-tech/mcp-pointer](https://github.com/etsd-tech/mcp-pointer) - MCP tool: let you point at DOM elements for your favorite agentic coding tool.
+Let AI see what you see.
 - [event-catalog/eventcatalog](https://github.com/event-catalog/eventcatalog) - An open source documentation tool to bring discoverability to your event-driven architectures
 - [excalidraw/excalidraw](https://github.com/excalidraw/excalidraw) - Virtual whiteboard for sketching hand-drawn like diagrams
 - [f5nodes/wiki](https://github.com/f5nodes/wiki) - from validators to validators with love.